Self Employment & CPP: How does the CPP Enhancement Rules Affect You

 How does the CPP Enhancement Affects Self-Employed Persons?

-If you are a self employed person and earn more than $3,500 per year of net income, you are required to make CPP contributions on your income; that is, using 2020 figures, your CPP contribution will be based on what you earn above the minimum of $3,500 and the maximum of $58,700.
+If you are a self employed person and earn more than $3,500 per year of net income, your tax bill at the end of the year will include CPP in addition to income tax.
+CPP contribution are based on what you earn above the minimum of $3,500 and the maximum of $57,400.

-If you make more than $58,700, you are not required or allowed to make additional CPP contributions.
-The ceiling amount of $58,700 is up from $57,400 in 2019.
+There are no CPP contribution on income above $57,400, up from $55,900 in 2018.
 Each year, the federal government sets a new ceiling using a formula based on the growth in average wages and salaries in Canada.

 How much are you required to pay into CPP?